pindell-matt/example-blog/README.md

 Recently, the Enigma Machine has moved up the pop-culture food chain - rising in tandem with Alan Turing, due to his contributions in the Allies efforts in cracking

+I graduated college

+later found myself continuing my education at the Turing School of Software and Design - and was delighted to discover that one of the earliest projects in the program was the creation of a program that functioned as a rudimentary form of the Enigma!

+Poles as recommended reading:

 Rarely featured are the efforts of the team that made the initial breakthrough

 No one country or team broke the Enigma, rather, it was the concerted efforts of many individuals